About

 If you are a current USask student, consult your academic advisor about enrolling in this program.

 To apply to this program as a new student, create an admissions account and apply for admission to any undergraduate program in the College of Arts and Science.
-When you are ready to submit your application, you will be assessed a non-refundable application fee of $90 CAD.
-(Effective December 2, the application fee is increasing to $120 CAD.)
+When you are ready to submit your application, you will be assessed a non-refundable application fee of $120 CAD.
 After you are admitted, declare your plans to the department.

 Questions?